euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Protects against zonal failures
 - To create
 	- First create an instance template
-	- Create a managed instance group
+	- Create a managed instance group of end specific instances
+	- Instance group manager populates the group based on the instance template

+**Autoscaling**
+- Automatically add or remove instances bas

 ## Preemptible VMs